 The only way to prevent points from damaging your driving record is to take a Texas-approved defensive driving course.
 Your course must be 6 hours in length and approved by the Texas TDLR.
 Online courses are the fastest and easiest way to meet this requirement.

 Once you’ve admitted guilt for your violation, you’ll need to request permission from the court to take a defensive driving course.
 You can do this either in person or by mail.
 Once approved, you’ll have 90 days to complete and pass your course, and submit your certificate of completion to your court.

 If you were doing the following, you will not be able to take defensive driving:

 - Driving 25 MPH or higher over the speed limit

 - Committed an infraction in a construction zone

 - Already taken defensive driving within the last 12 months

 Check Your Texas Driving Record

 You’re not done yet!
-Even after you take a TEA-approved defensive driving course in Texas, and you’ve submitted your completion certificate along with a copy of your driving record to your court, you’ll still need to follow up.
+Even after you take a TEA/TDLR-approved defensive driving course in Texas, and you’ve submitted your completion certificate along with a copy of your driving record to your court, you’ll still need to follow up.
 Remember, excessive points on your record can lead to additional fines, increased auto insurance rates, and ultimately a license suspension.

 Wait a couple weeks then contact your court for a new copy of your driving record.
 Make sure the ticket and points were removed from your record, and if not contact your court right away.